 Teaching Roles

-Employed on a casual teaching contract, I support UniSA’s Creative Industries and Course Coordinators in delivering undergraduate programs across Marketing, Communication, Journalism, Business, Media, and related disciplines.
+As a Lecturer, I support Adelaide University Creative Industries, Academic Quality & Integrity, and Business Management Course Coordinators in delivering degree programs across Marketing, Communication, Journalism, Business, Media, Ethics and more.

 Thank you for an engaging class, being helpful, finding ways to plan assignments — like the mind map.
 And thank you for the positive energy!